electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/_index.md

 Currently, Audi has 3 different models with a total of 14 variants in sale with many more to come.

-See below for our unique in-depth information.
+See below for our unique in-depth information on the different models and variants.

 {{% children description="true" depth="1" %}}